Elective minor in an undergraduate study programme (bachelor).

 You should have enthusiasm for language(s) and their structure and the ability to think in a formal and networked way.
 One of the objectives of this study programme is to acquire research skills for theoretical and experimental work.
 Your lively curiosity should motivate you throughout the level-headed pursuit of systematic research, and you should be able to elevate concrete questions to an abstract level.
 Many textbooks and large parts of the research literature are written in English, so good English skills are highly recommended.

 You do not have to proof any foreign language skills.

 Language(s) of instruction

-The languages of instruction and examinations are German and English.
+The language of instruction and examinations is German.

 All students enrolled at the University of Konstanz are charged a semester fee each semester, similar to all other German universities.
 Here you can find the current semester fee and its individual components.